 Sharon Christa McAuliffe, teacher in space

 Michael J. Smith, pilot

 Later it was learned that the O-ring failure had caused a breach in the solid rocket booster joint it was supposed to seal.
 The breach allowed pressurized hot gas from within the solid rocket motor to reach the outside.
 The hot gas impinged upon the adjacent solid rocket booster attachment hardware and external fuel tank.
 And this impingement, in turn, led to the separation of the right-hand solid rocket booster’s aft attachment and the structural failure of the external tank.

-Bottom line: Posted in honor of the crew of Space Shuttle Challenger, which exploded and broke apart 73 seconds into its flight, after an O-ring seal in its right solid rocket booster (SRB) failed at liftoff.
+Bottom line: The space shuttle Challenger suffered a catastrophic structural failure just 73 seconds into its flight, after an O-ring seal in its right solid rocket booster (SRB) failed at liftoff.
 R.I.P Michael J. Smith, Dick Scobee, Ronald McNair, Ellison Onizuka, Christa McAuliffe, Gregory Jarvis and Judith Resnik.